 The school will inform parents of this right by an information letter before the Changing Me Puzzle is taught.
-This will also include a Parent's information evening.
+This will also include an opportunity to ask any questions/ find out further information if requested.

 Our pupils are given the knowledge to be well prepared for changes in adolescence, and for safe, healthy, fulfilling relationships as they transition to high school at the end of year 6.